joshtrutwin/cs340-presentation/QUESTIONS.md

    about working in a team setting is valuable for an interview.
 In my experience just being yourself is the best soft skill, if you go into an interview and they don't like who you are, it wasn't meant to be and there are better options for you...___

+   ___Automation is a skill I wish was taught more to students as well, companies are always looking for ways to reduce repeated simple menial tasks so engineers can focus on the more difficult stuff.___

-3. What was the job that got you into cloud computing?
+5. What was the job that got you into cloud computing?
 How did you get into cloud computing, what was your career path like?
 What would be the first steps you would take to enter a career similar to yours?